bpherrick/mightiest-velociraptor-4895a/content/pages/about.md

 ---
 **Hello there!**

 We are Ben, Paige and Josephine Grace (JoJo) Herrick.
 Welcome to our blog!
+BenandPaigeHerrick.com is where we will keep you updated on what is going on in our ministry.
 Grab a cup of coffee or tea, get in a comfy chair and let's visit a while.

 For those of you unfamiliar with us, we hail from Missouri.
 Ben and I have been married just over 2 years and our little JoJo will soon be celebrating her first birthday!